 With ambitions to become one of the most sustainable cities in Europe and a growing reputation as a smart city, Glasgow is a city where business, sport and international culture flourish.
 A compact and walkable city, it’s easy to find your way around, whether on foot, by bike or public transport.
 The city’s quirky metro system – nicknamed ‘The Clockwork Orange’ – makes getting around easy.

 Glasgow’s improving social capital and working environment means the city’s millennial appeal is at an all-time high because of its ability to meet the needs and preferences of early-career mobile workers.
 Low housing and living costs, together with high internet speeds and high levels of openness, social cohesion and inclusivity allow the city to differentiate itself from its peers.
-As a result, Glasgow ranks as the fourth best city for Quality of Life in the UK.
+As a result, Glasgow ranks as the third best city for Quality of Life in the UK.

 From top events, attractions and cultural festivals to the city's iconic music venues, a diverse and award-winning food and drink scene and the largest retail destination in the UK outside of London, there is plenty to keep everyone entertained.